 * Support the local food producers and restaurants by recommendation

 * Leave hazardous waste such as batteries with us for safe disposal at our local recycling centre.
+Battery disposable bins are provided in the library.

 In running the holiday cottages,